Office of Postsecondary Education, Department of Education.

-(1) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.
+(2) In determining the quality of project personnel, the Secretary considers the extent to which the Start Printed Page 26495applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.
 (3 points)

 (i) The qualifications, including relevant training and experience, of the project director or principal investigator.
 (4 points)

 (ii) The qualifications, including relevant training and experience, of key project personnel.
 (3 points)

 (e) Adequacy of resources.
 (Maximum 5 points)

 (1) The Secretary considers the adequacy of resources for the proposed project.